suomela/types3/README.md

 - Open "Ubuntu" (from the Start menu).
 - Follow the instructions to set your Linux username and password.

-Now you have got Ubuntu Linux running inside your Windows computer, and you can follow the instructions for Ubuntu Linux above.
-Just make sure that you run all commands inside "Ubuntu" (and not e.g. in the regular Windows terminal).
+You now have Ubuntu Linux running on your Windows computer, and you can follow the instructions for Ubuntu Linux above.
+Just make sure that you run all commands inside "Ubuntu" (and not, e.g., in the regular Windows terminal).

 ## Usage